Sverrir Þór Sverrisson

-Sverrir Þór Sverrisson (born 23 May 1975) is an Icelandic basketball coach and former player for the Icelandic national basketball team.
-He previously coached Keflavík women's team where he won the national championship in 2017.

-As a coach he has won the Icelandic women's championship three times and the men's national championship once.
+Sverrir Þór Sverrisson (born 23 May 1975) is an Icelandic former basketball coach and player.
+A two-time Úrvalsdeild Defensive Player of the Year, he played several seasons in the Icelandic top-tier, winning national championship three times and the national cup twice.
+Following his playing career, he turned to coaching where he won several accolades and titles.
+As a coach he has won the Icelandic women's championship four times and the men's national championship once.

 Coaching career

 Sverrir retired from top level play in 2010 and took over as head coach of Njarðvík women's team.
 He led them to the national championship in 2012.
 In January 2016, Sverrir was hired as the head coach of Úrvalsdeild kvenna club Keflavík, replacing Margrét Sturlaugsdóttir.
-He led the club to victory in the Icelandic Basketball Cup on February 11, 2017, and to the national championship on April 26 the same year.
+He led the club to victory in the Icelandic Basketball Cup on 11 February 2017, and to the national championship on 26 April the same year.

-On April 5, 2018, Sverrir was hired as the head coach of Keflavík men's team.
+On 5 April 2018 Sverrir was hired as the head coach of Keflavík men's team.

 He unexpectedly resigned from Keflavík in May 2019.

+He returned to coaching during the 2023–2024 season, guiding Keflavík to both the national championship and national cup.
+Following the season, he announced his retirement from coaching.